Kuadrant/architecture/rfcs/0008-leaderless-dns.md

 An exception, as usual, is that if all records would be removed as the result of pruning then the DNS Record should be left unsaved, unless the DNS Record is trying to delete, in which case the records can be removed from the provider entirely.

-#### Handle Adding/Changing ClusterID
+#### Handle Adding/Changing multiClusterID

 When a DNS Record is created, the cluster ID from the provider secret is set in the status of the DNS Record.
-If a current value exists and is different, then the records from the zone that used the existing value in the status are removed, the records created with a new clusterID are set, and the value in the status is updated.
+If a current value exists and is different, then the records from the zone that used the existing value in the status are removed, the records created with a new multiClusterID are set, and the value in the status is updated.

 # Drawbacks
 [drawbacks]: #drawbacks